 20 | RECONNECT WITH NATURE

-Simple living can be as easy as going for a walk after dinner, picking up running or going for a bi-weekly hike, having a picnic, going fishing, visiting a nearby lake, or simply enjoy your own patio or backyard.
+Simple living can be as easy as going for a walk after dinner, picking up running or going for a bi-weekly hike, having a picnic, going fishing, visiting a nearby lake, or simply enjoying your patio or backyard.

 Nature has this amazing and powerful ability to reground you to a more simplistic and relaxed state of mind.
 The best thing about nature is that it’s free.